mattvagni/enfield-docs/docs/creating-a-theme.md

 ## Defining a template
 Your theme must define a file called `template.html` this is the template that is used to render your site.
 Every page is rendered using the same template.

-Templates are rendered using [Swig](http://paularmstrong.github.io/swig/) as a template language.
-This is nearly identical to what Jekyll uses with some slight differences in terms of what filters are available etc.
+Templates are rendered using Mozilla's [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) as a template language.
+This is nearly identical to what Jekyll uses with some slight differences in terms of what filters are available etc. In fact it's a port of jinja-to-js

 If you want to see an example template check out the [sample theme](https://github.com/mattvagni/enfield-docs/tree/master/theme)

+To see what data you have available in your template check out the available [template variables](/themes/template-variables/).

 ## Static files
 Any files besides the template in your theme are copied over in the same folder structure to the root of your built site.